 - Rehabilitation Counseling (M.A. degree) (Online)

 Both specialty areas in Clinical Mental Health Counseling and Rehabilitation Counseling are accredited by the Council on Accreditation for Counseling and Related Educational Programs (CACREP) through October 31, 2030.
-In addition, we offer a doctoral degree in Counselor Education and Supervision, which is also accredited by CACREP through 2021.
+In addition, we offer a doctoral degree in Counselor Education and Supervision, which is also accredited by CACREP through July 2022.

 Our mission is to promote professional excellence through personal development and the highest academic standards as we work with our students, persons with disabilities, and our state and community partners in rehabilitation and mental health counseling to achieve equal rights, social justice, and quality of life for persons with disabilities in our community, in the Commonwealth of Kentucky, nationally, and globally.